Traditional Houses of Bukhara's Old Jewish Mahallah

 This event is hosted in partnership with the European Association for the Preservation and Promotion of Jewish Culture and Heritage (AEPJ), an NGO created in 2004 and a network of European institutions, including public bodies, private foundations, federations of Jewish communities and NGO’s, that serves as a platform to develop cultural initiatives and educational programs to European Jewish sites.
 The AEPJ network acts as channels for intercultural dialogue and promoting better knowledge and understanding of European history, creating awareness of cultural diversity and strengthening European citizens' cultural identity.

-This event is hosted with the New York and UK Chapters of the American Institute of Architects (AIA) and is pending AIA CES approval.
+This event is hosted with the New York and UK Chapters of the American Institute of Architects (AIA) and is approved for AIA CES 1.0 LU.